 I worked for about 6 years as an editor on a new English translation of the Czech novel, The Fateful Adventures of the Good Soldier Švejk, by Jaroslav Hašek.
 The translator is Zenny Sadlon.
 I only found out about the project after Book 1 of the translation was published, but I assisted with Book 2, and with Books 3 & 4.
 I wrote an Afterword for the translation, reflecting on our challenges and purposes in doing the translation.
 It didn't get published with the book after all, but I posted it as an Amazon review of Book 2 ("Notes on a new translation..."), and I have posted it here.

 In the course of working on the Švejk translation, I got to know more about the author Jaroslav Hašek (1883-1923) and his family.
 Hašek was born into poor circumstances in Prague.
-Here is a small bust over the entryway to the apartment building on Školská street where he was born.
+Here is a small bust over the entryway to the apartment building at 16 Školská street where he was born.
 It was unihabited when I took this picture in 2004.

 I also visited the village Lipnice nad Sázavou where Hašek lived the last few years of his life.
 He boarded in a hotel there while he wrote the last books of his Švejk novel.
 His descendants have purchased that hotel--the Czech Crown Inn--and now run it.
 I ate there and got to know his two great-grandchildren, Martin and Petra: